aplade/aplade.github.io/_posts/2016-10-02-price-yield-conversion.md

 \\[y_0 = \\frac{3.25}{109.874043}+\left[\\frac{100}{109.874043}\right]^{3.2513661202^{-1}} - 1 = \\textbf{0.001033
 }\\]

-By substituting the initial yield in the price formula we obtain the price
+By substituting the initial yield into the price formula we obtain the price

 \\[P^{clean} = P^{full} - AI = \\frac{3.25}{(1 + 0.001033)^{0.2513661202}} + \\frac{3.25}{(1 + 0.001033)^{1.2513661202}}+\\frac{3.25}{(1 + 0.001033)^{2.2513661202}}+\\frac{103.25}{(1 + 0.001033)^{3.2513661202}}
 -2.4330601093